 Some languages have ways to determine if modules and regions are elaborated and initialized and to raise exceptions if this does not occur.
 Languages that do not, could consider adding such capabilities.

-Languages could consider setting aside fields in all objects to identify if initialization has occurred, especially for security and safety domains.
+Setting aside fields in all objects to identify if initialization has occurred, especially for security and safety domains.

-Languages that do not support whole-object initialization, could consider adding this capability.
+Supporing whole-object initialization, if not already part of the language.

 6.23 Operator precedence and associativity [JCW]